drian320/adkv/README.md

 Game version (Steam & Origin): v3.0.1.29

-[b]You need to obfuscate Client.exe and Overlay.exe to be not detected.[/b]
+You need to obfuscate Client.exe and Overlay.exe to be not detected.

 FEATURES :
  - Work in Borderless and FullScreen